The First Place winner will be invited to perform as soloist with the Peninsula Symphony

-to appear in concert with the Symphony on June 23, 2024 and are required to attend scheduled rehearsals on June 11 and June 25 at Harbor College The winner must also be available to play a short, professional recital Decisions of the judges are final.
+to appear in concert with the Symphony on June 23, 2024 and are required to attend scheduled rehearsals on June 11 and June 25 at Harbor College The winner must also be available to play a short, solo recital

+Decisions of the judges are final.
 Neither oral nor written critiques will be provided.